datanav/docs/technical/hubspot-membercare.rst

      - "string"

-HubSpot Company to Membercare Countries
+HubSpot Company to MemberCare Countries
 ---------------------------------------
-Every HubSpot Company will be synchronized with a Membercare Countries.
+Every HubSpot Company will be synchronized with a MemberCare Countries.

-Once a link between a HubSpot Company and a Membercare Countries is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a HubSpot Company and a MemberCare Countries is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a HubSpot Company and a Membercare Countries:
+The following properties are synchronized between a HubSpot Company and a MemberCare Countries:

 .. list-table::
    :header-rows: 1

    * - HubSpot Company Property
-     - Membercare Countries Property
+     - MemberCare Countries Property
-     - Membercare Data Type
+     - MemberCare Data Type
    * - properties.country
      - name
      - "string"